FRICTION STIR WELDING:

 A REVOLUTION IN ALUMINIUM WELDING

 Friction Stir Welding of aluminium parts is simple, repeatable, and affordable.
-However, this technology is still barely unknown to many.
+However, this technology is still barely known to many.
 Read on and find out why you should know about it!

 The aluminium sector is on the rise, being the fastest growing metal: 6% per year!
 The use of aluminium extends to a wide variety of sectors.
 It can be used for window frames as well as automotive heat sinks or aircraft parts.
 This wide range of uses of aluminium is due to its particular properties: low density, non-toxic, high thermal conductivity, excellent corrosion resistance and the fact that it can be easily formed, machined and cast.
 Furthermore, it is the sixth most ductile metal and the second most malleable.
 On top of it, its major asset is its lightness.